 '''

 Extensible Event Format (nicknamed EVE) event log in JSON format

 - eve-log:

 enabled: yes

 filetype: regular #regular/syslog/unix_dgram/unix_stream/redis

 filename: eve.json

 #prefix: "@cee: " # prefix to prepend to each log entry

 the following are valid when type: syslog above

 #identity: "suricata"

 #facility: local5

 #level: Info ## possible levels: Emergency, Alert, Critical,

 Error, Warning, Notice, Info, Debug

 #redis:

 server: 127.0.0.1

 port: 6379

 async: true ## if redis replies are read asynchronously

 mode: list ## possible values: list/lpush (default), rpush, channel/publish

-#

-lpush and rpush are using a Redis list. "list" is an alias for
+lpush and rpush are using a Redis list. "list" is an alias for.

-⇔lpush

-#
+→ lpush

 publish is using a Redis channel. "channel" is an alias for.

-⇔publish
+→publish

 key: suricata ## key or channel to use (default to suricata)

 Redis pipelining set up.
 This will enable to only do a query every

 'batch-size' events.
 This should lower the latency induced by network

 connection at the cost of some memory.
 There is no flushing implemented

 so this setting as to be reserved to high traffic suricata.

 pipelining:

-#

 enabled: yes ## set enable to yes to enable query pipelining

-#

 batch-size: 10 ## number of entry to keep in buffer

+Include top level metadata.
+Default yes.

+#metadata: no

 types:

 - alert:

+payload: yes

 enable dumping payload in Base64

-payload: yes

-payload-buffer-size: 4kb # max size of payload buffer to output in eve-log
+payload-buffer-size: 4kb # max size of payload buffer to output in eve-

+-1og

 payload-printable: yes # enable dumping payload in printable (lossy)

-\rightarrow format.
+\hookrightarrow format

 packet: yes

 enable dumping of packet (without stream

-\hookrightarrow segments)
+⇒segments)

-enable dumping of http fields
+enable dumping of http body in Base64

-http: yes

-tls: yes

-enable dumping of tls fields

-ssh: yes

-enable dumping of ssh fields

-smtp: yes
+http-body: yes

-enable dumping of smtp fields
+http-body-printable: yes # enable dumping of http body in printable.

+→ format

 Enable the logging of tagged packets for rules using the

 "tag" keyword.

 tagged-packets: yes

-HTTP X-Forwarded-For support by adding an extra field or overwriting

-the source or destination IP address (depending on flow direction)

-with the one reported in the X-Forwarded-For HTTP header.
-This is

-helpful when reviewing alerts for traffic that is being reverse

-or forward proxied.

-xff:

-enabled: no

-Two operation modes are available, "extra-data" and "overwrite".

-mode: extra-data
+Configure the metadata to be logged along with an

+alert.
+The following shows the default configuration

+which is used if this field is not provided or simply

+set to a truthful value.
+Setting of this section is only

 '''